-Professor Freeman pursues a career as a director, writer, actor, producer, and filmmaker.
+Professor Freeman pursues a career as a writer, director, actor.

-Directing assignments for the Festival included: The Birds, The Visit, Three Penny Opera, Oklahoma, Brigadoon, South Pacific, Ruddigore, The Mikado, Hay Fever, Harvey, She Stoops To Conquer, Wall Scaling (his original play) as well as The Fantasticks and Pygmalion which won nine DramaLogue Awards between them.
+Directing assignments for the Festival included: The Birds, The Visit, Three Penny Opera, Oklahoma, Brigadoon, South Pacific, Ruddigore, The Mikado, Hay Fever, Harvey, She Stoops To Conquer, as well as The Fantasticks and Pygmalion which won nine Awards between them.

 He has staged operas for The Los Angeles Bureaus of Music, Joan of Arc at the Stake for The Pasadena Symphony, and Menotti Operas for San Francisco Opera’s Western Opera Theater.

 Other productions directed for the college season have included: Major Barbara, Lysistrata, The Cherry Orchard, Little Eyolf, The Hostage, Bus Stop, Crimes of the Heart, Love of the Nightingale, The House of Blue Leaves, A Little Night Music, Sweeney Todd, Company, and Cabaret.

 In acting, Festival audiences saw Freeman play leading roles in Equus, Translations, The Odd Couple, Playboy of the Western World, Amadeus, Twelfth Night, Midsummer, Romeo & Juliet, School for Wives, Getting Married, Anything Goes, and HMS Pinafore.

 Locally, he produced and acted in the award-winning productions of Candida and Tartuffe at the Bank Playhouse.
 He has played major roles in productions at Theater West and the Santa Fe Theatre Festival.